October 9, 2018

 - The Vice-President shall preside in the absence of the President.

-- The Secretary shall keep an accurate record of all business conducted at the Annual Meeting, the meetings of the Board of Directors, and of the Executive Committee.
+- The Secretary shall keep an accurate record of all business conducted at the Annual Meeting, and of the meetings of the Board of Directors, and the Executive Committee.
 The Secretary will notify members of all meetings listed above.

-- The Treasurer shall be responsible for the receipt and disbursement of all funds and recording thereof on behalf of the Association as provided in the Standing Rules.
+- The Treasurer shall be responsible for the receipt and disbursement of all funds and recording thereof on behalf of NorCCRA as provided in the Standing Rules.

 - The fiscal year shall be October 1 to September 30 of the following calendar year.